samuel-bohman/my-personal-website/content/home/about.md

 # About me

 My name is Samuel Bohman and I am studying for my doctoral degree in computer science at Stockholm University.
+I primarily rely on R as my data science workbench, but I am always on the lookout for new languages and tech that will expand my toolset.
+Currently I have my eyes on Python and GPU accelerated machine learning with NVIDIA Cuda.
 This is my personal website where you will find blog posts, articles, projects, and tutorials.

 {{< figure src="http://www.codewars.com/users/samuel303/badges/micro" link="https://www.codewars.com/users/samuel303">}}